mgimond/Spatial_pre2021/_book/11-Point-Patterns.md

 </div>
 <br>

+Three distance based approaches are covered next: The average nearest neighbor (ANN), the K and L functions, and the pair correlation function.

 ### Average Nearest Neighbor

 An average nearest neighbor (ANN) analysis measures the average distance from each point in the study area to its nearest point.
 In the following example, the average nearest neighbor for all points is 1.52 units.